gnachman/iTerm2/README.md

 * Support CMD+F to toggle foreground (always-on-top)
 * Disabled proprietary escape codes, as well as others with bugs (set-title, ..)
 * Disable force-touch actions that preview URLs (better use a real browser)
+* Disable the smart-paste and print-to-printer anoying features

 ![Therm Screenshot](therm.png)